 - using over-the-counter hydrocortisone cream to relieve itching

-Your doctor may prescribe oral steroids and antibiotics if the infection has a risk of spreading to the blood and internal organs.
+A doctor may prescribe oral steroids, antibiotics, or other medications if the infection has a risk of becoming severe or spreading to the blood and internal organs.

 Instead, gently scrub the area with warm water and soap.
 This can help ease the ingrown hair out of the skin on its own.